ahmnot/pokedex-challenge/README.md

 This demo app was realized in 48 hours, to show my capacities in Svelte + Google Cloud Functions + Node.js.

-It fetches data from the PokéAPI, displays it nicely and sends it to Hubspot using a call to a Google cloud function.
+It fetches data from the PokéAPI, displays it nicely as cards, lazy loads the cards when scrolling, and sends it to Hubspot using a call to a Google cloud function.

 To run this app locally:
 - open a terminal